DhruvDh/highway-rope-ppo/README.md

 ### Key observations

 - **Ordering penalty is small.**
   Training with completely shuffled observations (no positional embedding) scored only ~2 points below the distance‑sorted baseline and reached the 120‑reward mark in roughly the same number of episodes.

 - **Positional embeddings did not help — and sometimes hurt.**
   *RankPE* and *RoPE* slowed learning by ≈100 episodes and finished at the same median reward as the plain shuffled baseline.
   *DistPE* was consistently the worst performer in both speed and final score.

 - **Model capacity dominated.**
   A hidden dimension of **256** delivered the best final reward across *all* conditions.
 Increasing to 384 or 512 hid‑dim reduced performance unless RankPE was used – and even then, the gain was marginal.

 - **Take‑away:** for \(N = 15\) vehicles our vanilla MLP appears robust to permutation noise; explicit positional signals are unnecessary.

 - **No recovery of the (tiny) ordering gap.**
-  The dashed line in *delta_recovery.png* is the ~0 pt “gap” between sorted and shuffled.
+  The dashed line in *delta_recovery.png* is the ~0 pt "gap" between sorted and shuffled.
 All positional‑embedding bars are at or **below** zero – they add nothing, occasionally subtract.

 - **Cumulative reward ranking mirrors speed ranking.**
-  The AULC plot shows `sorted ≈ shuffled ≫ shuffled_rankpe > shuffled_rope ≫ shuffled_distpe`.
+  The AULC plot shows `sorted ≈ shuffled ≫ shuffled_rankpe > shuffled_rope > shuffled_distpe`.
 In other words, embeddings that slowed learning also harvested less total reward.

 ### Next step